I Finally Met with a CPA. Here’s What I Learned.

 Like I said, I feel pretty lucky to be in a situation that I never thought I’d be in: Trying to figure out the most efficient places to hide my income from the government is fun, if nothing else.

-I have an HSA (with a contribution limit of $4,150), so I knew I wanted to contribute the maximum to that, too.
+I have an HSA (with a contribution limit of $4,300 for singles in 2025), so I knew I wanted to contribute the maximum to that, too.
 Apart from the:

 • Job 401(k) or 401(k) equivalent